 Styling the First Letter of Text

 To make your text stand out, the ::first-letter pseudo element allows you to assign unique styles such as font size and weight or a background color.
 This CSS trick provides an effective way of catching attention while preserving readability.
-As an example, if you want to emphasise certain words in a sentence by changing their font size or adding a background colour only for them, then this is just what you need!
+As an example, if you want to emphasise certain words in a sentence by changing their font size or adding a backround colour only for them, then this is just what you need!
 So give your content some extra oomph with this basic yet powerful CSS feature which can be applied to each individual first letter.

 Testing Browser Compatibility